 The first step is to prepare the base.
 This can be made in advance and kept in the fridge fo a few hours if needed.

-- Prepare a 22 cm / 9 inch Springform Pan with baking paper at the bottom and grease the edges.
+- Prepare a 22 cm / 9 inch Springform Pan with baking paper / parchment paper at the bottom and grease the edges.

 - Photo 1: Crush the Digestive Biscuits (or your choice of biscuits/cookies) into fine crumbs.
-I used a food processor but you could also crush them by hands inside a freezing bag with a rolling pin.
+I used a food processor to simply pulse the cookies into a fine crumb, but you could also crush them by hands inside a freezing bag with a rolling pin.

 - Photo 2: Melt the butter and pour it over the biscuit crumbs.